aesara-devs/aesara/doc/extending/graph_rewriting.rst

-For each group, all optimizations of the group that are selected by the :class:`OptimizationQuery` will be applied on the graph over and over again until none of them is applicable, so keep that in mind when designing it: check carefully that your optimization leads to a fixpoint (a point where it cannot apply anymore) at which point it returns ``False`` to indicate its
+For each group, all optimizations of the group that are selected by the :class:`RewriteDatabaseQuery` will be applied on the graph over and over again until none of them is applicable, so keep that in mind when designing it: check carefully that your optimization leads to a fixpoint (a point where it cannot apply anymore) at which point it returns ``False`` to indicate its